 - Hong Kong-Style — A popular dish sold by street vendors in Asia, these yolk-y "grid cakes" are frequently smeared in sweet jams and peanut butter and folded over, making for easy eating on the go.

-- Flavored waffles — Because the batter offers a primo blank slate, begging for cooks to get creative, there are variations featuring sweet potato, chocolate chips, bananas, pumpkin and gingerbread.
+- Flavored waffles — Because the batter offers a blank slate, begging for cooks to get creative, there are variations featuring sweet potato, chocolate chips, bananas, pumpkin and gingerbread.

 - Mashups — Meet French Toast Waffles!

-- No matter which direction you go, there are a few things you need to know before making waffles.
+There are a few things you need to know before making waffles.

 - Preheat the waffle iron.
 Plug in the iron while mixing the batter.
 It should preheat for at least 10 minutes.
 Some models have lights that indicate when it's at the proper temperature to attain that golden, slightly crispy exterior and fluffy, soft interior.